On sparse perfect powers: Main result

 Our choice of $\sigma$ is such that the first term of the right-hand side has exactly $2$ non-zero digits in its base $x$ representation, while the second one has exactly $p-2$ non-zero digits, and the third one has exactly $\binom{p-1}{2}$; since all powers of $x$ appearing in this expansion have distinct exponents, we immediately deduce that the base $x$ representation of $y^2$ has exactly $\binom{p-1}{2}+p=\binom{p}{2}+1=k$ non-zero digits. \end{proof}

-We can combine all the results of this section to achieve the desired result: \begin{theorem} Let $x \ge 2$ and $k \ge 3$ be integers. \begin{enumerate} \item If $(x,k) \neq (2,4)$, there exist infinitely many perfect powers not divisible by $x$ having exactly $k$ non-zero digits in their base $x$ representation. \item Further, if $(x,k) \neq (3,4)$, there exist infinitely many perfect squares not divisible by $x$ having exactly $k$ non-zero digits in their base $x$ representation. \end{enumerate} \end{theorem}
+We can combine all the results of this section to achieve the desired result: \begin{theorem} Let $x \ge 2$ and $k \ge 3$ be integers with $(x,k) \not \in \{ (2,4), (3,4)\}$.
+Then there exist infinitely many perfect squares not divisible by $x$ having exactly $k$ non-zero digits in their base $x$ representation. \end{theorem}

 The previous result affirms that the known finiteness results of Mihailescu (for $k=2$) and Corvaja-Zannier (if $k=4$ and $x=2$) are the only exceptions to the general rule.
-However, our construction does not work in the case $x=3, k=4$; in fact, in that case it is easy to see that it is impossible to impose more than one equality among the exponents of
+However, our construction does not work in the case $x=3, k=4$; in fact, in that case it is easy to see that it is impossible to impose more than one equality among the exponents of and that in the general expansion